Sending Money from Australia to the USA (best ways)

 This is the service fee or convenience fee charged by a many of the best money transfer companies, usually as a flat fee or a small percentage of the amount.

 If you’ve ever seen ads along the lines of “fee-free transfers,” this is the fee some money transfer companies are talking about.

 However, there are other fees to consider.
 The next, is often the largest.

 3.2 Margin on the Exchange Rate

-Banks and money transfer companies typically profit from your transfer by charging a margin on the exchange rate they offer (usually, this is higher than the interbank rate — which is the rate that banks and large financial institutions exchange currency).
+Banks and money transfer companies typically profit from your transfer by charging a margin on the exchange rate they offer (usually, this is higher than the mid-market rate which is like the interbank rate — which is the rate that banks and large financial institutions exchange currency).

 Most Australian banks will typically charge a 2-4% margin on the exchange rate they offer, while money transfer companies like Wise and OFX usually keep it between 0.5% to 1.5% often with no other fees.